Is It Safe to Travel to South America in 2019?

 Whether you want it or not, you will always look like a gringo, and you will be easily recognizable miles away.
 Of course, it is different if you are staying in notoriously renowned Rio de Janeiro, relaxing spa town Banos or in a small colonial village such as Villa de Leyva in Colombia where we felt safe, but you never know.

 It is always better not to show off - do not walk around with your expensive phone sticking out of your pocket, or notebook or iPad visible in your bag.

 When we were walking in the city, we always took out only our small mirrorless camera to be as inconspicuous as possible.
 Although you might think your camera or phone is not worth much, do not forget that it is most likely much more expensive than items local people have.
-Only to give you an idea - did you know that more than half of people living in Cusco had never visited famous Machu Picchu because it is too expensive for them?

 When deliberately showing off your possessions, there is a much higher chance you will lose it.

 Shorts and t-shirts without sleeves are perfectly fine to wear in South America, but especially solo female travelers should always keep in mind their safety and dress appropriately and not to provoke much.

 Wear whatever you feel comfortable in, but always respect local culture.